 - Beds, bunks, extra beds

 Later, their system matches rooms to the hotel portfolio.
-DataBindR claims to correct syntactic errors via special algorithms, targeted to hospitality businesses.
+DataBindR claims to correct syntactic errors via algorithms targeting hospitality businesses.
 They don’t use manual processing.

 The clients can reuse these codes later, even when they stop using the solution.
 The system checks and cleans the data itself.